JUSTIN

 INSTAGRAM: justin.enrico.l

-Justin Enrico Legaspi is a Filipino-Australian artist, writer, and youth worker based in Werribee, Naarm/Melbourne.
+Justin Enrico Legaspi is a Filipino-Australian artist, writer and youth advocate based in Werribee.

-Legaspi is currently an Associate Journalist at Good News West, YLab.
+Legaspi is currently a resident artist at The Substation and works as an Associate Journalist at Good News West, YLab.

-He has exhibited and screened locally and nationally at Yarilla Arts and Museum, Fortyfivedownstairs, Bowery Theatre, Louis Joel Gallery, Oddany Gallery, Woods Street Arts Space, and Mixed Zoning.
+He has exhibited and screened locally and nationally at Wyndham Art Gallery, Yarilla Arts and Museum, Fortyfivedownstairs, Bowery Theatre, Louis Joel Gallery, Oddany Gallery, Woods Street Arts Space and Mixed Zoning.
 In 2025, he was awarded the Acquisitive Prize at the Still: National Still Life Award for his photogrammetric series Bahay (House) and was a finalist in the Emerging Artist Award at Fortyfivedownstairs for his video installation untitled (billboard).
-His work is held in the collections of Yarilla Arts and Museum, as well as in private collections.
+His work is held in the collections of Yarilla Arts and Museum as well as in private collections.